Tips to help you get a strong credit score

 Make all your repayments on time

 This seems pretty obvious, but it’s worth repeating.
 Make all your repayments on time!
 Research by Experian has found that credit scores can drop by 22% following just one missed credit card repayment.
 This drop increases to 26% with two missed credit card repayments and a whopping 42% for those with three or more missed credit card repayments within three months.
 If you’re behind on your payments, get up to date ASAP.

 Each time you apply for credit, the credit provider can do a credit check.
 This credit check can be recorded on your credit report, and in turn, impact your credit score.
 If you’re shopping around for credit and apply for multiple accounts in a short timeframe, this is a red flag to potential credit providers, and your application may be rejected.
 Think twice before you submit your application and only apply for credit if and when you really need it.

 Check and monitor your credit score & credit report

 How will you maintain a strong credit score if you don’t know what it is?
 It’s important to check and monitor both your credit score and the information on your credit report, not only to track your progress and identify problem areas, but it can also help you identify if your identity has been compromised.

-Bonus tip: You can check and monitor your Experian credit score and credit report for free at Credit Savvy.
+Did you know you can check and monitor your Experian credit score and credit report for free at Credit Savvy?